nelenkov/android-device-check/README.md

   $ ./download-apks.py apks/
  ```
 2. Run the `check-system-apps.py` script against the APK directory from 1.
+ * (optional) specify the `--show-apk-details` flag to show permissions and components declared in each APK.
 ```bash
    ./check-system-apps.py apks/ com.example.package
 ```
 3. Report is output to stdout, redirect as needed.
-4. Optionally, specify the `--show-apk-details` flag to show permissions and components declared in each APK.